iredmail/docs/migrations/migrate.or.upgrade.iredadmin.md

-# Migrate iRedAdmin open source edition to iRedAdmin-Pro
+# Migrate or upgrade iRedAdmin

 [TOC]